wilsonify/wilsonify.github.io/content/recipes/QUICK PICKLED CUCUMBERS AND ONIONS150.md

 2 Throw the cucumber and onion slices into a medium bowl, sprinkle them with the salt, and

 rub that all in with your hands.
-You could use a spoon if you are too fucking cool for school,
+You could use a spoon if you are too  cool for school,

 but why?
 Pour in the vinegars and toss.